 Companies That Offer Entry-Level Artist Jobs

-- Disney: Walt Disney World offers numerous artistic opportunities, such as makeup artists, actors, choreographers, and floral designers.
+- Disney: Walt Disney World offers numerous artistic opportunities, such as jobs for makeup artists, actors, choreographers, and floral designers.
 Disney also offers incredible benefits and perks, like health insurance, wellness programs, and tuition support.

 - Universal Studios: If you are looking to become an actor, costume designer, or multimedia designer, Universal Studios is ideal for you.
 You can apply for entry-level positions and start building a career.
 Universal Studios provides a conducive environment to learn new things and advance your creative career.

 - Apple: Apple is a top company for art directors, whether you’re starting or advancing your art career.
-Apple offers you enough resources to perform any of your duties and has collaborative employees who will help you at work.
+Apple offers you enough resources to perform all of your duties and has collaborative employees who will help you at work.
 Getting a job at Apple will allow your creativity and innovative skills to shine.

 Where to Find Artist Jobs That Don’t Require a Degree